Loading... Please wait...

 Since the middle of the twentieth century, the development of plastics has been one of the main factors influencing the history of medicine.
 For example, an anaesthesiologist was formerly an expert in delivering drugs by inhalation.
 Today, this expert delivers drugs through plastic catheters, in particular via intravenous and epidural routes.
-Where obstetrics is concerned, a typical modern woman in labour is visualised as having one of her arms connected to a plastic bag through a plastic tube, while a plastic catheter is inserted in the epidural space in her spine.
-The development of plastics has not only transformed most medical disciplines; it has also made possible the emergence of new medical concepts such as intensive care units, and new disciplines such as neonatology.
+Traditionally, the scalpel was the symbol of surgery.
+Today, surgeons operate on internal organs with flexible plastic endoscopes - without cutting the skin.
+A typical modern woman in labour has one of her arms connected to a plastic bag through a plastic tube, while a plastic catheter is inserted in the epidural space in her spine.
+Focusing on obstetrics, this first book about the history of medicine in relation to the plastic revolution asks vital questions about childbirth today - and tomorrow - and demonstrates that the current turning point in the history of childbirth is also a turning point in the history of humanity.
+Introduced as a medical student to the surgical unit of a Paris hospital in 1949, and still involved in several fields of medicine, Michel Odent has the authority to study contemporary history from this new perspective.

 If I am completely honest I found this book extremely difficult to read, I didn’t understand a lot of the terminology and got lost in places, I feel that it is much more suited to people with an understanding already in this area.
 I did persevere and even enjoyed sections as my understanding improved.
 I am a Mum of two, the first birth was an elective Caesarean and with the second I had an epidural and syntocin.
 This book definitely made me feel like I had failed in labour and my choices were incorrect.
 It questions the effect of epidurals and the use of syntocin on mums, babies and their knock-on effect of following generations.
 Had I read this book before becoming a Mum I think that my choices would have been the same however I would have felt guilty at my decisions.
 An interesting book however in my opinion some knowledge of the subject is already needed to understand it all.